ooddle

 Week 4

 Week 4 is about designing the return.
 After 30 days, you do not have to remain news-free forever.
-Most participants choose a structured return: one news source, once a day, at a fixed time, never within an hour of bedtime or waking.
+Many participants choose a structured return: one news source, once a day, at a fixed time, never within an hour of bedtime or waking.
 Design the return rather than letting old habits flood back.

 Some participants extend the challenge for another 30 days.
 Some integrate news in deliberately small doses.
 Almost no one returns to the constant-checking pattern they had before.
+The challenge resets the relationship.

 What to Expect